 Linear A also has a sign based on a cat’s head, but it looks much more abstract and has often been reduced to a small semicircle with two lines for ears.
 Last year I spent time tracking down each instance of this sign, looking out especially for more complex variations, and the results will be published later this year in the new Periploi volume – probably the first published output of my CREWS research to appear in print!

 The proofs of my forthcoming article in the new Periploi volume (edited by Silvia Ferrara, Anna Margherita Jasink and Judith Weingarten).
+Edit: now available to read HERE (link to PDF of whole volume – my chapter starts on p81).

 What we find in some contexts in Linear A is that the cat’s head sign has been made more elaborate deliberately, for example because the inscription in which it appears is incorporated into the decoration of an object.
 And even though many instances of this sign (especially as used in bureaucratic clay documents) do not look so much like a cat, the more elaborate ones give a clear indication that they are trying to replicate an animal with two eyes, ears and sometimes a mouth.